masasam/emacs-easy-hugo/README.md

 If you want to manage multiple blogs.

+## Example

-## Example of multiple blogs setting
+Example of multiple blogs setting

 	;; Main blog
 	(setq easy-hugo-basedir "~/bookshelf/")